-There are three basic ways to have a bet at Cheltenham: on the Tote with totepool; in one of the betting rings with a 'traditional' bookmaker; or in one of the three onsite Betfred betting shops.
+There are three basic ways to have a bet at Cheltenham: on the Tote with totepool; in one of the betting rings with a 'traditional' bookmaker; or in one of the three onsite William Hill betting shops.

 For all customers placing their bets online before travelling to the racecourse it is advisable to check www.freebets.com for a wide range of bookmaker introductory offers and free bets as well as enhanced odds and money back offers for each day's racing at Cheltenham .

-There are totepool betting points throughout the racecourse, including the grandstands and most dining and hospitality facilities.
-For a thorough guide to your tote betting options, take a look at the video below.
+There are tote betting points throughout the racecourse, including the grandstands and most dining and hospitality facilities.

 Never destroy your ticket until after the 'Weighed In' announcement has been made.
 If your horse has not won there may still be a Stewards' Enquiry and the winner, or placed horses may be disqualified.